Modi aims at history and Gandhis with world's tallest statue

 Some historians have suggested Patel was more pro-Hindu than Nehru, who was fiercely secular and opposed to the 1947 partition of British-ruled India into the independent nations of Hindu majority India and Muslim Pakistan.
 Patel is said to have taken a more pragmatic view and is known as the builder of modern India for cajoling and coercing the country's princely states into joining the new republic.

 Despite differences with Nehru, the two worked as a team, historians have said.
-"Each knew the other's gifts, each took care not to trespass on the other person's turf," historian Ramachandra Guha has written.
+"Each knew the other's gifts, each took care not to trespass on the other person's turf," according to historian Ramachandra Guha.
 "That is how, together, they built India anew out of the ruins of partition."

+His slogan on television advertisements ahead of Patel's birth anniversary has been: "Sardar unified the country, and we will glorify it."

 Modi's strong association with Hindu religious politics is seen as divisive by critics.
-Many hold him responsible for religious riots that killed at least 1,000 people, mainly Muslims, in Gujarat in 2002, though he has denied the charges.
+Many of them hold him responsible for religious riots that killed at least 1,000 people, mainly Muslims, in Gujarat in 2002, although he has denied the charges.

 Several commentators have commented on the irony of Modi supporting Patel, who as home minister in 1948 helped ban the RSS, a Hindu organisation that Modi has close ties to, after one of its former members assassinated independence hero Mahatma Gandhi.